Importance sampling type estimators based on approximate marginal MCMC: Discussion

 Our framework of IS type estimators based on approximate marginal MCMC provides a general way to construct consistent estimators.
 Our experiments demonstrate that the IS estimator can provide substantial speedup relative to a delayed acceptance (DA) analogue with parallel computing, and appears to be competitive to DA even without parallelisation.
 We believe that IS is often better than DA in practice, but it is not hard to find simple examples where DA can be arbitrarily better than IS (and vice versa) \cite{franks-vihola}.
 Our followup work \cite{franks-vihola} complements our findings by theoretical considerations, with guaranteed asymptotic variance bounds between IS and DA.

 IS is known to be difficult to implement efficiently in high dimensions, but this is not a major concern in most latent variable models, where the hyperparameters are low-dimensional.
-The IS weight may also be regularised easily by inflating the (estimated) approximate likelihood, for instance with $L_a(\param)+\epsilon$, with some $\epsilon>0$.
+It is also generally desirable to design the approximate marginal $\pi_a$ to have heavier tails than the desired marginal $\pi_m$, in order to guarantee bounded (expected) weights.
+When the method of Section \ref{sec:latent} is used, the IS weight may be directly regularised by inflating the (estimated) approximate likelihood, for instance with $L_a(\param)+\epsilon$, with some $\epsilon>0$.
 If the likelihood $L$ is bounded, then $w_u(\param) \propto L(\param)/(L_a(\param)+\epsilon)$ is bounded as well.
-The latter approach can be seen as an instance of defensive importance sampling \cite{hesterberg}.
+The latter approach can be seen as an instance of defensive importance sampling \cite{hesterberg}, using the prior as a proposal component.
 Other generic safe IS schemes may also be useful \cite[cf.][]{owen-zhou}, and tempering may be applied for the likelihood as well.

 We used adaptive MCMC in order to construct the marginal chain $(\Param_k)_{k\ge 1}$ in our experiments, and believe that it is often useful \cite[cf.][]{andrieu-thoms}.
 Note, however, that our theoretical results do not apply directly with adaptive MCMC, unless the adaptation is stopped after suitable burn-in.
 Our results could be extended to hold with continuous adaptation, under certain technical conditions.
 We detailed proper weighting schemes based on standard IS and particle filters.
 We note that various PF variations, such as Rao-Blackwellisation, alternative resampling strategies \cite{cappe-moulines-ryden}, or quasi-Monte Carlo updates \cite{gerber-chopin}, apply directly.
 PFs can also be useful beyond the state space models context \cite{delmoral-doucet-jasra}.
 Twisted particle filters \cite{whiteley-lee,alaluhtala-whiteley-heine-piche} could also be applied, instead of the $\psi$-APF.